mantleconvection/terraneo/doc/src/documentation/index.md

 assuming the source vector is already updated) apply the kernel locally and then sum up the values on duplicated nodes and write that sum to all duplicated nodes.

+#### Communication details

-After the kernel has been executed, that additive communication is performed using two buffers (send and recv) for each interface that a local subdomain has with another subdomain.
+After a kernel has been executed, additive communication is performed using two buffers (send and recv) for each interface that a local subdomain has with another subdomain.
-The boundary data is written to the buffer and sent to the receiver side (via MPI).
+The boundary data is written to the send buffer and sent to the receiver side (via MPI).
-After receiving the data from the other subdomains, that data is added from the buffers to the local subdomain for each neighboring subdomain.
+After receiving the data from the other subdomains, that data is added from the recv buffers to the respective local subdomains.
 Subdomain faces only have at most one interface with a different subdomain, whereas there can be more than one neighbor for edges and vertices of a subdomain.